NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 # Motivation and Scope {#motivation}

-An object is stateless, conceptually speaking, if it has no non-static data members.
-As such, the state of any particular instance is no different from another.
-Because of this, there is no conceptual reason why a stateless object needs to have a region of storage associated with it.

-In C++, a class would be stateless if it has no non-static data members (NSDMs) and all of its base classes likewise are stateless as well. `is_empty_v` qualifies as a useful test, but technically other classes could qualify as well (those with virtual members/base classes).
+C++'s object model does not allow for the size of any complete type to be 0.
+Every complete object must take up a certain region of storage.

+However, the object model does permit the layout of a class to allocate no storage to a particular subobject.
+The standard even effectively mandates this through standard layout rules: an empty, standard layout base class in a standard layout type must effectively have zero storage within the class it is a base class of.
+This does not affect the `sizeof` the base class subobject, as stated in [expr.sizeof]/2.

+This proposal is to expand these zero sized subobjects in two ways.
+First, to enforce that a particular base class subobject will be zero sized.
+Second, and most importantly, to enforce that a particular *member* subobject will be zero sized.

+One of the primary use cases for this feature is as follows.

-There are many times when a user wants to use a class that the user provides, but the class may or may not be logically stateless.
-If it is stateless, then it would be best if the class which uses it would not grow in size simply due to the presence of the stateless subobject.
-After all, a conceptually stateless object does not need to take up space to do its job.
+There are many times when a user wants to use a class that the user provides, but the class may or may not have members.
+If it is has no members, then the class using should not grow in size simply due to the presence of an empty subobject.
+After all, an object which has no members does not need to take up space to do its job.

-To avoid this, users will frequently use standard layout rules and the empty base optimization to allow them to have access to a stateless subobject:
+To avoid this, users will frequently use standard layout rules and the empty base optimization to allow them to have access to a zero sized subobject:

 	template<typename Alloc>
 	struct DataBlock : public Alloc
 	{
 	};

 In this case, if `Alloc` is empty, then so long as `DataBlock` follows standard layout rules, the user is guaranteed that `DataBlock` is no larger than it would have been if `Alloc` were not empty.
-Even if it does not follow standard layout, the compiler is free to optimize the empty base `Alloc` away.
+Even if it does not follow standard layout, the compiler is free to make the empty base `Alloc` zero sized.

-There are of course problems with such a use.
+There are problems with such a use.
 If `Alloc` is not empty (and `DataBlock` does not require that it is), and `Alloc` declares a virtual function, it is possible that `DataBlock<Alloc>` will accidentally override that virtual function.
 Or not quite override it and cause a compile error.
 Whereas if `Alloc` were a non-static data member, this could easily be avoided.

 Equally importantly, this use of `Alloc` is simply not how a user would naturally write this class.
 Inheritance is supposed to model an "is a" relationship.
-Yet conceptually, `DataBlock` is not an `Alloc`; it *has* an `Alloc`. `DataBlock` uses inheritance, not to model a relationship, but as an optimization tool, to keep the class from growing unnecessarily.
+Yet conceptually, `DataBlock` is not an `Alloc`; it *has* an `Alloc`. `DataBlock` uses inheritance, not to properly model the relationship, but simply as an optimization tool, to keep the class from growing unnecessarily.

+Another problem arises if `Alloc` is *not* empty and if `DataBlock` wanted to have members of its own.
+In that case, `DataBlock<Alloc>` could not be a standard layout type, since both itself and the base class have NSDMs.
+If we had instead made `Alloc` an actual member, then whether `DataBlock` is standard layout depends on whether `Alloc` is.

 The intent of this proposal is to permit, among other things, classes like `DataBlock` to declare `Alloc` as a non-static data member.
 And if `Alloc` is empty, then `DataBlock` can use syntax to make the `Alloc` NSDM take up no space in `DataBlock`'s layout.

 This would also be recursive, so that if `Alloc` had no NSDMs, and `DataBlock<Alloc>` had no NSDMs besides the `Alloc` member, then `DataBlock<Alloc>` would also be considered an empty type.
-And therefore, some other type could use it in a stateless fashion.
+And therefore, some other type could use it in a zero sized fashion.

+This proposal also pushes forth the concept of a "stateless type".
+This is a type which, when declared as a subobject, will always be used in a zero sized fashion.
+But it means something more.
+It represents a type which fundamentally lacks identity.
+The C++ object model requires every instance of an object to have a distinct address.
+But most empty types don't care about having a distinct address.

+For the purposes of this proposal, stateless types are used as a way to get around a fundamental limitation of C++'s object model.
+Future proposals however can build upon this to add more functionality.

 # Design {#design}

-We define two concepts: stateless subobjects and stateless classes.
-A stateless class is really just shorthand for the former; it declares that instances of the class can only be created as stateless subobjects of some other type.

 Note: The following syntax is entirely preliminary.
-This proposal is not wedded to the idea of introducing a new keyword or somesuch.
+This proposal is not wedded to the idea of introducing new keywords or somesuch.
 This syntax is here simply for the sake of understanding how the functionality should generally be specified.
-The eventual syntax could be a contextual keyword like `final` and `override`, or it could be something else.
+The eventual syntax could be a contextual keyword like `final` and `override`, or it could be something else entirely.

-## Possibly-stateless types
+## Empty layout type

+The `is_empty` trait is true for a class which has no NSDMs in itself or any of its base classes, as well as no virtual functions or inheritance.
+It is also restricted to class types.

+However, that alone does not mean that the type can functionally be zero sized within a subobject.
+An empty type can have the same base class instance multiple times.
+The C++ object model does not allow two object instances of the same type to have the same address.
+So the layout of this "empty" type will have to be larger than a truly empty type.
+This means that the type cannot be zero sized when used as a subobject.

+To be able to be zero sized, a type must be empty as well as standard-layout, since the standard-layout rules restrict types from having the same base class instance multiple types.

-A possibly-stateless type (PST) is a type which could be used in a stateless way.
-This is defined as any class type for which both `std::is_empty` and `std::is_standard_layout` apply.
-The definition of `is_empty` is expanded by the [behavior of stateless subobjects](#stateless_behavior).
+Thus, we define the concept of an empty layout type.
+An empty layout type is a class for which both `std::is_empty` and `std::is_standard_layout` are true.

-The standard library will need a traits class `is_possibly_stateless` to detect if a type is possibly stateless.
+The standard library will need a traits class `is_empty_layout` to detect if a type has an empty layout.

-## Stateless subobojects
+## Zero sized subobojects

-A non-static data member subobject of a type can be declared stateless with the following syntax:
+A non-static data member subobject of a type can be declared to be zero sized with the following syntax:

 	struct Data
 	{
-		stateless Type val;
+		zero_sized Type val;
 	};

-A base class subobject of a type can be declared stateless with the following syntax:
+A base class subobject of a type can be declared to be zero sized with the following syntax:

-	struct Data : public stateless Type
+	struct Data : public zero_sized Type
 	{
 		...
 	};

-For these declarations to be well-formed, `Type` must be a PST.
+For these declarations to be well-formed, `Type` must be an empty layout type.

-`stateless` cannot be applied to:
+`zero_sized` cannot be applied to:

 * Members of a `union` class
 * base classes that use `virtual` inheritance
 * Member subobjects that are arrayed
 * Variables that are not declared as non-static data members

-The stateless property can be conditional, based on a compile-time condition like `noexcept`.
-This is done as follows:
+The `zero_sized` property can be conditional, based on the type being declared, using this syntax:

 	template<typename Alloc>
 	struct DataBlock
 	{
-		stateless(is_possibly_stateless_v<Alloc>) Alloc a;
+		zero_sized(auto) Alloc a;
 	};

-In this case, `a` will be a stateless member only if its type is a PST.
-If the condition is false, then it is as if the stateless property were not applied to the subobject.
+The subobject `a` will be a zero sized member only if its type is empty layouyt.

-To facilitate common use patterns, the `stateless(auto)` syntax for subobjects shall be equivalent to `stateless(std::is_possibly_stateless_v<T>)`, where `T` is the type of the subobject being declared.

-Classes which contain stateless subobjects, directly or indirectly, are subject to the [Unique Identity Rule](#unique_rule).
+Classes which contain zero_sized subobjects, directly or indirectly, are subject to the [Unique Identity Rule](#unique_rule).
 Class declarations that violate the unique identity rule are il-formed.

-## Stateless behavior {#stateless_behavior}
+## Zero-sized behavior {#zero_sized_behavior}

-Stateless subobjects have no effect on the layout or size of their containing object.
-Similarly, the rules for standard layout types ignore the presence of any stateless subobjects (a class can be standard layout with public stateless members and private non-stateless members).
-And thus, two classes can be layout compatible even if they differ by the presence of stateless subobjects.
+Zero sized subobjects have no effect on the layout or size of their containing object.
+Similarly, the rules for standard layout types ignore the presence of any zero sized subobjects (a class can be standard layout with public zero sized members and private non-zero sized members).
+And thus, two classes can be layout compatible even if they differ by the presence of zero sized subobjects.

-Stateless subobjects otherwise have the same effects on their containing types as regular subobjects do.
-For example, a stateless subobject can cause its container to not be trivially copyable, if it has a non-trivial copy constructor (even though the object by definition has no state to copy).
+Zero sized subobjects otherwise have the same effects on their containing types as regular subobjects do.
+For example, a zero sized subobject can cause its container to not be trivially copyable, if it has a non-trivial copy constructor (even though the object by definition has no state to copy).

 The definition of "empty class" (per `std::is_empty`) must now be expanded.
 The rules for an empty class are:

-* Non-union class.
+* Non-union class
-* No virtual functions.
+* No virtual functions
-* No virtual base classes.
+* No virtual base classes
-* No non-empty base classes (stateless base subobjects are, by definition, empty).
+* No non-empty base classes (zero sized base subobjects are, by definition, empty)
-* No non-stateless NSDMs.
+* No non-zero sized NSDMs

-In all other ways, except where detailed below, a stateless subobject works identically to a non-stateless one.
-Stateless subobjects are initialized and destroyed just as if they were not stateless.
-Stateless subobjects undergo copy and move construction and assignment along with all other subobjects (though they will likely not be doing much).
-In particular, stateless subobjects are still members/base classes of the types that contain them, so aggregate initialization of members (and bases) will still have to take them into account:
+In all other ways, except where detailed below, a zero sized subobject works identically to a non-zero sized one. zero sized subobjects are initialized and destroyed just as if they were not zero sized.
+Zero sized subobjects undergo copy and move construction and assignment along with all other subobjects (though they will likely not be doing much).
+In particular, zero sized subobjects are still members/base classes of the types that contain them, so aggregate initialization of members (and bases) will still have to take them into account:

 	struct foo {};

 	struct aggregate
 	{
-	  stateless foo f;
+	  zero_sized foo f;
 	  int b;
 	};

 	//It may have no state, but `f` must still be initialized. aggregate agg = {{}, 4};

-Note that the alignment of a stateless subobject will still impact the alignment of the containing class.
-A `stateless` member declaration can include an `alignas` specifier as well.
+Note that the alignment of a zero sized subobject will still impact the alignment of the containing class.
+A `zero_sized` member declaration can include an `alignas` specifier as well.

 ## Stateless types

-The stateless property can be applied to (non-union) types as well:
+A type can be declared to have the stateless property:

 	stateless class ClassName : BaseClasses
 	{